djeada/Testio/README.md

 There are a few planned features and known issues that are being worked on for Testio:

-- [-] Change the timeout parameter from regex based to array.
+- [x] Change the timeout parameter from regex based to array.
-- [-] Add frontend generated with Flask templates.
+- [x] Add frontend generated with Flask templates.
 - [-] Create a desktop app with a browser that can run the Flask app using the QT framework.

 ## Contributing